QubitProducts/miniMerge/README.md

-MiniMerge - "Merge files with dependencies."
+CompileJS - "Merge files with dependencies."
 ================================================================================

 Summary

-MiniMerge allows easy files merging with its dependencies in a defined order.
+CompileJS allows easy files merging with its dependencies in a defined order.
 It is lightweight and written purely in java.
 Program is a great concatenating tool, especially when used for web development build systems.
 It allows simply and efficiently merging JS or CSS dependencies trees into single output files.
-Debug web pages can be easily created by using MiniMerge listing page options and release files can be optimized by using powerful excluding patterns.
+Debug web pages can be easily created by using CompileJS listing page options and release files can be optimized by using powerful excluding patterns.

 ================================================================================